 How to make Rabokki?

 You can buy this spicy ready-made ramen dish online or easily make it in 30 minutes at home.
 Along with the three main ingredients, you need to add the sauce gochujang, scallions, sesame seeds and anchovy broth.

 Additionally, I would recommend using egg, roasted seaweed and cheese to make this even more delicious.
 In my opinion, cheese makes a lot of difference to the dish.
 There's something about the sauce mixed with cheese that goes really well!

-If you want more spice to your Rabokki I would recommend adding the spicy flavouring package that comes with any instant Ramyeon noodles.
+If you want more spice to your Rabokki, I recommend adding the spicy flavouring package that comes with any instant Ramyeon noodles.